 Extra Perks: free day at Canyon Ski Resort (Red Deer) or Snow Valley Ski Club (Edmonton

-RCR Rockies Card - AVAILABLE
+RCR Rockies Card - Details available in Fall 2022

 Deal: first, fourth and seventh day free with discount days on every other day of the season at Kicking Horse, Fernie, Kimberley and Nakisa.

 Extra Perks: Check their website for Double Discount Days.